1.1 SMAE and the BMFA

 It is through the Area structure that clubs are able to put forward and to debate suggested changes to the way the BMFA functions and to instruct their delegate on how to vote at the CoM meetings.
 The delegate also reports back to Areas on the happenings at CoM meetings.

-Individual BMFA members do not have a vote at CoM meetings therefore if you are not a club member you do not have representation at Area meetings and therefore no representation at CoM meetings.
+Individual BMFA members do not have a vote at CoM meetings.
+If you are not a club member you do not have representation at Area meetings and therefore no representation at CoM meetings.
 You are therefore advised to join a club.

 At any Area meeting your representative can hear the viewpoint of the elected Area officers and the representatives of other clubs as well as expressing your own club's opinion.

-In addition, two delegates from each Area (usually the Area Chairman and the Council Delegate) attend the Areas Council, a sub-committee of the BMFA Council of Management.
-Area Council has direct responsibility for many vital aspects of BMFA operations including all the Achievement Schemes (see Section 22 of this Handbook)
+In addition, each Area sends a delegate to attend the Areas Council, a sub-committee of the BMFA Council of Management.
+Areas Council has direct responsibility for many vital aspects of BMFA operations including all the Achievement Schemes (see Section 22 of this Handbook).

 1.5 Relations with the General Public.